 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-The project will have a narrow focus on the definition of the PHY and part of the MAC layers to enable the use of the light spectrum for wireless communicate using intensity modulation and direct detection.
+The project will have a narrow focus on the definition of the PHY and the lower part of the MAC layers to enable the use of the light spectrum for wireless communication primarily by using intensity modulation of the light source and direct detection using photodetectors.

-The difference between LC and the existing 802 light communications standards is the use of the 802.11 MAC and associated services that are focused on local wireless area networks relative to the existing (802.15.7m and 802.15.13) efforts that are focusing on deploying the technology for wireless specialty networks.
-In addition, the coexistence and hand-over with other 802.11 PHY types creates a unique market capability for LC as part of 802.11.
-Similar to the differences between the 60 GHz work done within 802.15 and within 802.11, the use of the light spectrum with 802.11 technologies can uniquely address existing use-cases potentially covered by 802.15.13 as well as novel use-cases.
-The decision on the technical specifications of any 802.11 PHY would be determined by the eventual LC TG.
+The difference between LC and the other 802 standards in this field is the use of the 802.11 MAC and of large parts of its PHY as well as the reuse of associated services that are focused on wireless local area networks.
+This new approach will allow LC to leverage latest semiconductor technologies relative to 802.15.7m and 802.15.13 which can be regarded as intermediate steps focusing on deploying the early technology developments already in wireless specialty networks which have less challenging requirements on energy efficiency, form factor and cost.

+Tight integration with 802.11, the coexistence and simplified hand-over with RF PHYs will reduce time-to-market for LC in its potential large-volume applications, e.g. together with lighting.
+Similar to the differences between the works on 60 GHz done in 802.15 and 802.11, existing work in 802.15 can be reused wherever possible while 802.11 technologies will more efficiently address new use cases having much larger volumes, besides the existing use-cases currently targetedby 802.15.
+The decision on the technical specifications of LC in 802.11 is the primary objective of the proposed task group on LC in 802.11.

 1.2.4 Technical Feasibility